If you haven’t experienced the awesomeness of the Andean Collection, I hope you’re sitting down. Their products are that awesome.

 In addition (and I love this part!), Andean Collection’s non-profit arm, Andean Project, helps ensure that the sustainable change is healthy and productive, while also addressing poverty-related social issues.
 Andean Project is funded through sales as well as private donations.

 I was not compensated for writing this post.
-Andean Collection provided product for review.
+Andean Collection provided a product sample for review.
 My opinions are 100% mine and 100% honest.